Ship prompts and Agent Skillsthat hold up in production.

 Owner, admin, and member roles enforced at every layer.

-For trying the editor and seeing what the AI pair does to your prompts.
+For trying the editor and seeing what the AI pair does to your prompts and skills.

 - Personal workspace